Studies show that dental phobia, also referred to as dentophobia or odontophobia, is a common issue seen in 30 – 80% of the population.

 - Obsessive-compulsive disorder (OCD)

-How CBT Helps To Deal With Emotional Challenges
+How CBT Helps With Emotional Challenges

-Unlike other treatments, CBT deals with your current problems rather than focusing on your issues from the past.
+Cognitive behavioral therapy (CBT) helps you manage overwhelming feelings or problems more positively by breaking them down into smaller, more manageable parts.
+Unlike other treatments, CBT helps patients deal with their current problems rather than focusing on issues from the past.

-- Managing symptoms of mental health conditions
+- Reducing symptoms of mental disorders

-- Learning ways to manage emotions
+- Ways to manage emotions

 - Deal with conflicts and improve communication skills